miRackModular/ImpromptuModular/README.md

 1. When running, the current phrase being played is shown with a full green light and the position in the sequence is shown with a pale green light.
 1. When running, clicking a phrase turns it red (the currently playing one in green is still visible), and the knob can be used to change the sequence mapped to that phrase for live song editing.
 After 4 seconds of inactivity, the editing disappears.

 Copy-pasting ALL also copies the run mode and length of a given sequence, along with gate states and probabilities, whereas only gates and probabilities are copied when 4 or ROW are selected.
 More advanced copy-paste shortcuts are also available when clicking copy in Seq mode and then paste in Song mode (and vice versa); see [cross paste](#cross-paste-gs) below.
-The **SEQ** CV input, sequence length selection, run **MODES**, **Reset on Run** and **AutoSeq** features are all identical to those found in PhraseSeq16.
+The **SEQ** CV input, sequence length selection and run **MODES** are all identical to those found in PhraseSeq16.

 Although no **Write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be performed using the CV inputs in the GateSeq64 **expander module** (this is a separate module labeled \"GS-X\").
 The cursor is stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.
 When the cursor is not flashing, clicking any step will make it appear.
 The Write-gate (full circle) and Write-empty (empty circle) inputs (2nd and 3rd from the bottom) can be used to enter on-gates and off-gates in succession with separate external triggers (buttons).
 The bottom-most input is used to move the cursor to the left, whereas the Write input at the top can be used to move the cursor to the right when Gate In and Prob are unconnected.
 When either of these inputs is connected, the values are used to program the sequencer gates and probabilities.
 The extra CV inputs only have an effect in Seq mode.